mica-92/addhana/content/blog/49-quesosa.md

 > *It simply just happens*

-> *Sometimes we do look for it a little bit under some random rocks we encounter in our journey*
+> *Sometimes we do look for it a little bit under some random rocks we encounter in our journey.*

 > *I treasure being in love because it brings the best out of you.
 Is not that is not you when you are on love, but it’s a better version of you.*